Samland-Gov/legislation-old/style_guide.md

     - See also [Related Legislation].
     ```

 5. **Amendments**: Create a new document to mark any amendments to existing legislation.
 Use the contents of the existing legislation but add your amendments where necessary.
+Add some optional metadata to the first document:

+    ```markdown
+    ---
+    amended-by: ../path/to/new/file.md
+    date-amended: YYYY-MM-DD
+    ---
+    ```

+Modify `../path/to/new/file.md` to the location of the new document based on relative paths.

 ## Formatting Guidelines

-1. **Language**: Use clear and concise English language.
+1. **Language**: Use clear and concise British like English language.
 Avoid ambiguity and legalese when possible.

 2. **Consistency**: Maintain a consistent style for headings, lists, and citations throughout the document.